StevenCTimm/DataCatalogDocs/docs/source/metadatameaning.rst

 * additional information that may be specific to a given physics group or extra details on reconstruction/simulation parameters.

-:doc:`template` shows an example for a raw data file
+:doc:`template` shows a metacat and samweb example for a raw data file

 Both sam and metacat put the more detailed information in objects with <type>.<subtype> format.
 Metacat extends this to <category>.<sub>.<sub ...>.<name>